It All Started with a Note

 Finally, the Russian opened his eyes and did so.
 "Good evening."

 Jack smiled.
 "Good evening.
-Did you get dinner?
-I left something out for you."
+Did you get some dinner?"

 Yassen nodded.
 "I did.
 It was good, for boxed food and only a microwave to heat it with.
 I was impressed."